StefRuseva88/CI-workflow-JS-app/README.md

 ### Setup:

 - Clone this repository.
-- Install dependencies and run the app:
+- Install dependencies and run the application:

   ``` sh
   npm install